Episode 16: Dr. Nicole Forsgren & Dr. Denae Ford Robinson

-- DevOps Metrics: Your biggest mistake might be collecting the wrong data by Dr. Nicole Forsgren & Dr. Mik Kersten
+- DevOps Metrics: Your biggest mistake might be collecting the wrong data by Dr. Nicole Forsgren and Dr. Mik Kersten

-- Knowledge exchange roles and EKR performance impact: extending the theory of knowledge reuse by Nicole Forsgren, Rajiv Sabherwal & Alexandra Durcikova
+- Knowledge exchange roles and EKR performance impact: extending the theory of knowledge reuse by Dr. Nicole Forsgren, Rajiv Sabherwal and Alexandra Durcikova

 Dr. Nicole Forsgren is the VP of Research & Strategy at GitHub.
 She is author of the Shingo Publication Award-winning book Accelerate: The Science of Lean Software and DevOps and is best known as lead investigator on the largest DevOps studies to date.
 She has been a successful entrepreneur (with an exit to Google), professor, performance engineer, and sysadmin.
 Her work has been published in several peer-reviewed journals.